 Just a five-minute drive across the bridge from the “Lion City” of Singapore, the bustling port is quickly left behind for the relative calm of Sentosa Island – quite appropriate really, as the Malay word Sentosa translates as “peace and tranquility.”

-Sentosa Golf Club members are privileged to have two fantastic 18-hole layouts, Serapong and Tanjong, and the former course has hosted the Singapore Open since it moved to the venue in 2005.
+Sentosa Golf Club members are privileged to have two quality 18-hole layouts, Serapong and Tanjong, and the former course has hosted the Singapore Open since it moved to the venue in 2005.

-When the new Tanjong course re-opened for play, General Manager and Director of Agronomy Andrew Johnston – who thinks “all golf course designers should run some of the courses they design to understand the day to day pressures of operations and agronomy” – kindly provided us with this lengthy, exclusive quote on 31st December 2016:
+When the new Tanjong course re-opened for play, Johnston – who thinks “all golf course designers should run some of the courses they design to understand the day to day pressures of operations and agronomy” – kindly provided us with this, exclusive quote on 31st December 2016:

 The renovation was actually a redesign with a very creative new routing which allows the course to be longer, solves safety issues and addresses flooding problems which the old routing could not correct.